FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/rain-editor/Rain Editor.rst

 .. image:: ../../img/Rain-Editor/rained007.png

-To perform the calculation, use the Area Reduction calculator.
+To perform the calculation, use the Depth Reduction calculator.

 |rained024|\ |rained025|

 1. Click the
-   Area Reduction button.
+   Depth Reduction button.

 2. Fill the
    form and click OK.